BrandonM471998/income-brackets-tn/README.md

 ![County Households](./assets/county_households.jpg)

 7. The next step was working on the county geo dataframe.
 I checked the head of the dataframe and the info.
-Afterwards I renamed some of the columns and removed columns I wasn't going to need for the project.
+Afterward, I renamed some of the columns and removed columns I wasn't going to need for the project.

 ![County Geo](./assets/county_geo.jpg)

-8. Since some counties were not covered in the Tennessee income dataset, I needed to create a list of available counties and filter the other dataframes through it using query in pandas.
+8. Since some counties were not covered in the Tennessee income dataset, I needed to create a list of available counties and filter the other dataframes through it using `query` in pandas.

 ![County List](./assets/county_list.jpg)